Questions and answers for pharmacists

-Insulin pump consumables – my patient is using more packs than usual
+Consumables – someone is using more packs than usual

-Patients can get funding for up to 13 packs only per year.
+People can get funding for only up to 13 packs per year.
 Each pack should last one month.
-If patient is likely to use more than this, the prescriber will need to apply for a special authority waiver.
+If the person is likely to use more than this, the prescriber will need to apply for a Special Authority waiver.